 - Egg – Helps the dough form and adds another layer of richness.

 - Vanilla Extract – These aromas are intoxicating, and the flavor is fabulous.
 Be sure to use real vanilla extract, as the flavor difference is noticeable.
-Other extracts can also be used, but almond extract is my fave to swap out for this tart (or use in combination 50/50 with the vanilla extract).
+Other extracts can also be used, but the almond extract is my fave to swap out for this tart (or use in combination 50/50 with the vanilla extract).

 Pastry Cream Ingredients (crème patissiere)